SFMTA Weekend Transit and Traffic Advisory

 UPDATE: Van Ness Improvement Project

-This civic improvement project will bring San Francisco’s first Bus Rapid Transit system.
-To maximize the benefits of construction, we will also be replacing major utilities including water, sewer and emergency firefighting water systems, repaving Van Ness Avenue, enhancing streetlights and landscaping, and installing new sidewalk lighting and rain gardens.
+The Van Ness Improvement Project is a civic improvement project that will bring San Francisco’s first Bus Rapid Transit system.
+To maximize the benefits of construction, the City is also replacing major utilities including water, sewer and emergency firefighting water systems.
+Work is also being done to repave Van Ness Avenue, enhance streetlights and landscaping, and install new sidewalk lighting and rain gardens.

 For more project details and the latest construction updates, please visit sfmta.com/vanness.